chmouel/blog/content/posts/kotlin-primer.md

 ---
-title: "Kotlin in a hurry (and Why You Might Actually Like It)"
+title: "Kotlin in a hurry (and why you might actually like it)"
 date: 2025-10-18T20:14:10+02:00
 ---

 > *Note:* This article was partly generated with AI while I was learning Kotlin.
 > It started as personal notes but turned into something readable enough to share.
 > Also, Hugo renders it better than my text editor.

 You’ve seen Kotlin mentioned in passing.